SOU PLAN

 If my program is eliminated, can I still graduate with my current major?

-Yes– if you’re already enrolled in an affected program, SOU is committed to helping you complete your degree.
+Yes– if you’re already enrolled in an affected program, SOU is committed to helping you complete your degree and any concentrations as part of that degree.
 That includes course offerings and advising until you graduate.

 Will I have enough classes offered to finish my degree on time?

 Yes, you will be able to complete your degree on time.
-However, the path to graduation may look different depending on your program and where you are in your academic journey.
+However, the path to graduation may look different depending on your program, the changes to that program, and where you are in your academic journey.
 For example, seniors may see little to no disruption in their final year, while sophomores or juniors might experience course substitutions, modified sequencing, or the option to take certain classes online or through partner institutions.

 If my program is sunsetted, will faculty still be available to advise and teach?

 Yes.
-While some faculty positions are being reduced, students will continue to receive academic support and instruction.
+While some faculty positions are being reduced or eliminated, students will continue to receive academic support and instruction.
 Departments are prioritizing continuity of teaching and advising for all enrolled students.

 Each student will work closely with their department chair or an assigned faculty/staff member to ensure they have a clear path to complete their degree.
-SOU is committed to maintaining the academic quality and support students need throughout this transition
+SOU is committed to maintaining the academic quality and support students need throughout this transition.
+If you have more immediate questions, please reach out to your academic advisor or email us at DOS@sou.edu, and we’ll help you find the right person to assist.

-What happens to my minor or certificate program?
+What happens to my minor, certificate, or micro-credential program?

-While some minors and certificate programs may be phased out, any student currently enrolled will be provided with a clear path and timeline to complete their program.
+While some minors, certificate, and micro-credential programs may be phased out, any student currently enrolled will be provided with a clear path and timeline to complete their program.
 SOU is committed to ensuring that all declared minors and certificates can be finished by students who are actively pursuing them at the time of the change.
+If you’ve been working towards one of these programs and you’ve not already declared that you, please reach out to your academic advisor as soon as possible.
 You will receive direct communication and support from your academic department to help you plan your remaining requirements and stay on track for graduation.

 Can I switch to a different major easily?